4lch3my/cred_clear/README.md

-# Windows 10 Credential Manager Clearer for IT environment cred_clear
+# Windows 10 Credential Manager Clearer for IT environment

 Simple run as **administrator** and all of your credentials will be cleared from your machine